The Gift poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Simon aggressively confronts Gordo after finding him inside their home uninvited.
 Simon coldly cuts Gordo out of their lives, writing "We're done" in a letter, actively choosing to end the situation rather than address it honestly., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Robyn discovers the truth about Simon's past: he falsely spread rumors that Gordo was gay, destroying Gordo's life and his father's relationship with him.
+Structural examination shows that this crucial beat Robyn discovers the truth about Simon's past: he falsely spread rumors that Gordo was gay, destroying Gordo's life and his father's relationship with him.
 This false defeat reveals Simon, not Gordo, is the real threat.
 The stakes raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 87 minutes initiates the final act resolution at 81% of the runtime.
 Robyn gives birth.
 Gordo delivers his final "gift" - revealing he may have fathered her child while she was unconscious, and that Simon will never know the truth.
 The ultimate revenge is complete uncertainty, mirroring what Simon did to Gordo., demonstrating the transformation achieved throughout the journey.